ivanovskyortegav/Network-Management/README.md

 ![Network Topology](/images/network-topology.png)

 # Notes
-* In this project may part was to implement routing and loadbalancing.
+* In this project my part was to implement routing and loadbalancing.
 * The SNMP part was done by my team mate.
-* Soon I'll upload the TinyCore VM's that I used into the project, but not the full project.